vanastassiou/omnomnomica/journals/01-import-infra.md

   * Let's get this started with [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#env)
   * #TODO: during improvement phase, migrate to a CI/CD provider people actually use
 * Ended up creating `dev`, `test`, and `stage`, branches, and renamed my feature branch to prepend `feature/`
+* Wrapped up the day by doing a big rebase to group trivial changes together and make commit messages more meaningful

 ### Misc notes, gotchas, questions, and follow-up intentions
 * I don't understand this behaviour: